Skip to content

 Simple Policy Language

 Simple policy language written in YAML configuration files can be easily understood and used by developers, security, and operations teams alike.
-Each policy targets a specific cloud resource, which can be based on certain filters and take appropriate actions.
+Policies can use filters and take appropriate actions on a specific cloud resource or event.
 These primitives can be used to express thousands of policies easily.

 Stateless rules engine